MattKevan/minimal-reader/README.md

 # Simple reader

-This is a (very) basic web-based ebook reader with an emphasis on creating a better reading experience.
+This is a basic web-based epub reader with an emphasis on creating a good reading experience.

 Todo:
-* Delete books from library
+* ~~Delete books from library/~~
 * Save bookmarks
+* Tidy code

 ## Project setup
 ```